JP Morgan lifts Equinor ASA [EQNR] price estimate. Who else is bullish?

 JP Morgan have made an estimate for Equinor ASA shares, keeping their opinion on the stock as Underweight, with their previous recommendation back on September 17, 2021.
 The new note on the price target was released on September 16, 2021, representing the official price target for Equinor ASA stock.
 Previously, the target price had yet another raise to $34, while MKM Partners analysts kept a Buy rating on EQNR stock.

 Equinor ASA [EQNR] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -7.86.
-With this latest performance, EQNR shares gained by 3.50% in over the last four-week period, additionally plugging by 22.89% over the last 6 months – not to mention a rise of 93.89% in the past year of trading.
+With this latest performance, EQNR shares dropped by -0.27% in over the last four-week period, additionally plugging by 23.63% over the last 6 months – not to mention a rise of 99.92% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Equinor ASA [EQNR] shares currently have an operating margin of +9.67 and a Gross Margin at +11.17.
 Equinor ASA’s Net Margin is presently recorded at -12.07.